This Cherry Pie Filling recipe is a keeper! It is so simple to make, and will become a family treasure.

 How to Make Cherry Pie Filling

-- Combine the juice, sugar, corn starch and cinnamon together in a sauce pan over low to medium heat.
+- Combine ingredients.
+Mix together the juice, sugar, cornstarch, and cinnamon in a saucepan over low to medium heat.

-- Bring it to a simmer while stirring consistently.
-It will thicken up really quickly.
+- Allow to thicken.
+Bring the mixture to a simmer while stirring consistently.
+It will thicken up quickly.

 Cherry Juice